Frequently Asked Questions (FAQs)

-Transcribe the data from the top of the image and move down creating a new line for each item you are entering
+Transcribe from the top of the image and move down, creating a new line for each item you are entering.

-An example of a completed record using this method can be seen below
+Here is an example of a completed record using this method.

 Do not try to make the information you transcribe or enter look exactly like the digitised image.
 We are simply trying to capture the data.

 Q What data should I capture from the digitised item/consignment list?

 The priority data we wish to capture is: